 #4.
 Tusker House Restaurant

 Tusker House Restaurant is Animal Kingdom’s only character dining experience, which we’ll explain a little more fully later in this post.
-To sum it up, families are guaranteed to meet some of the fab 5 like Donald, Goofy, Minnie and Pluto, dressed in their safari outfits.
+To sum it up, families are guaranteed to meet some of the fab 5 like Mickey, Goofy, Donald and Daisy, dressed in their safari outfits.

 It’s open for all dining hours from breakfast to dinner and is actually one of the only dining locations that will get you into the park early.
 We’d recommend Tusker House for families with younger children since the character experiences are going to be the main draw here.